BARRETTMEAG/Lucidum/3. Draft_Trees/RAG2/RAG2_iqtree/iqtree_tree/RAG2_contree/README.md

+RAG2 Contree Overview:

-This contains the contree file created in iqtree, along with 4 pictures that were created (showing the different type of trees that are generated).
+- Contains the contree file created in iqtree and 4 pictures created, showing the different generated tree types.